Bromley Mansion, First floor, Bedroom

 "Look who's talking," he scoffed but she ranted on without taking note of him.

 "You can't just do this to me.
-One minute you're putting on the nice act, the next you're acting like you're above everything here and then you turn into an emotionless asshole when my father sets foot in here.
-I didn't want to talk about this entire thing but honestly; I don't want to deal with this anymore.
+One minute you're putting on the nice act, the next you're acting like you're above everything here and then you turn into a complete stranger when my father sets foot in here.
+I didn't want to talk about this but honestly; I'm done with it.
 So give me one, real, straight answer.
 What was the point of having sex in the first place?"

 He seemed to have expected something of the sort.
-Obviously he'd seen the pressure mounting and mounting in her over the hours and knew that it was only a matter of time until the question was popped.
+Obviously he'd seen the pressure mounting and mounting in her over the hours and knew that it was only a matter of time until the question broke out of her.
 He remained still but his stare grew wary.
 Almost like he didn't want to hear the answer coming out of his mouth.

 "There was no point," he said slowly, "I hadn't planned to"